tuan188/MGiGen/README.md

 Enter company name: Your Company
 ```

-Later, if you want to update the information you can run the command:
+Later, if you want to update the information you can run:

 ```
 $ igen config project